|

 10. Sand cabinet doors and drawers with 220 grit.
 You will also sand off any wood filler at this time.

-The cabinets should be smooth-ish after the 120 grit sanding, but the 220 will ensure they are completely smooth and ready for priming.
+You’ve already sanded your cabinets with a medium grit – now you’ll be using a high grit.
+The cabinets will be smooth-ish after the 120 grit sanding, but the 220 will ensure they are completely smooth and ready for priming.
+This is important for a smooth-to-the-touch cabinets.

 Gently sand over any wood filler at this time.